TomaszGolan/simpleClassifier/README.md

 runKNN run a loop for different samples sizes and number of nearest neighbours (for both cases)

-gnuplot/ contains some useful gnuplot scripts to plot everything (plotKNN.sh plots all KNN results)
+gnuplot/ contains some useful gnuplot scripts to plot everything (./gnuplot/plotKNN.sh plots all KNN results)

 linear SVM implemented, kernel trick coming soon